Evergreen-sentinel/Amfoss-tasks2/README.md

 Hallo, my name is Arjun K Indunesh and my hobbies are to dance and practise drawing.
 I'm in seach of more opportunity to improve my coding skills

 ## My goals for the next 6 months
-I'm not well informed about today's technology, but I would like to learn more about what happens in the corporate world.
+I'm not well informed about the latest technology.
 I also want to learn mobile app development and explore backend development.

 # Tasks Status
 My task statistics are as shown-